ashrafalaghbari/GA-TCN-LSTM/README.md

 This project focuses on developing a forecasting model for oil production using advanced machine learning techniques and optimization algorithms.
 The project includes the development of a Genetic Algorithm- Temporal Convolutional Neural Network- Long Short-Term Memory (GA-TCN-LSTM) ensemble model, as well as benchmarking against conventional models such as Recurrent Neural Network (RNN), Gated Recurrent Unit (GRU), Long Short-Term Memory (LSTM), and Temporal Convolutional Network (TCN).

-Additionally, the project includes exploratory data analysis and data cleaning using our custom-built oil_data_cleaner module.
-The  module is designed to detect, visualize, and treat outliers in oil well datasets.
+Additionally, the project includes exploratory data analysis and data cleaning using our custom-built odc module.
+The  module is designed to detect, visualize, and treat outliers in oil well datasets and is readily available in the odc repository.

 ## Motivation
 Oil production forecasting is a critical task for many oil and gas companies, governments, and policy-makers.
 Accurate forecasts are essential for planning and decision-making, such as determining production rates, managing inventory, and estimating future revenue.

-Conventional oil production forecasting methods have limitations due to the complexity and non-linear relationships in the data.
+Conventional oil production forecasting methods have limitations due to complex data, high uncertainty, and failure to reflect the actual system and dynamic changes..
 Therefore, the use of advanced machine learning techniques and optimization algorithms can improve the accuracy of forecasts by accounting for these complexities and identifying the optimal combination of hyperparameters for each model.
 This project aims to provide decision-makers with better information to make informed decisions and improve the overall forecasting process.
 ## Workflow
 In this project, we followed a systematic approach to obtain and process the required oil well data.
 Initially, we extracted the necessary data from the `raw_data.xlsx` file.
 Next, we conducted exploratory data analysis (EDA) to better understand the characteristics of the data.
 The resulting dataset was then saved with the name `F_14.csv,` which includes production and injection data that significantly affect the well's production.
 We performed data cleaning on `F_14.csv` using our custom module, `odc.py,` and saved the cleaned data to a file named `cleaned_F_14.csv.`